zlgesundheit/zlg-platform/docs/zlg_docs/docs/num_portal/example.md

 ![genehhmigen](/img/genehmigen.jpg)

 > Projects need to be accepted by an Admin.
 As an Admin be aware of any measures your plattforms governance has put in place to regulate the process of applying for data.

+#### For Governance

+Anonymized data sets may be available and downloadable for every user - therefore everyone may have the right to export and download.
+As soon as some data sets on your platform have restricted usage and access rights you need to have someone in place with dedicated rights to export data.
+The "Manager"-Role is suited for that task.

 ## Creating and Managing - News
 It is possible to post News/Infos on the Welcome-Dashboard Page.
 Besides info text and partners/sponsors there is information about newest projects and the "Info Board" to be found there.